 Hone Your Route-Finding Skills

 Many of the trails in the Trinity Alps can be faint at times, or even disappear for a short or long distance.
-You need to have maps, like USGS topo maps and the Trinity Alps Wilderness map produced by the USFS.
-You can often buy these at ranger stations.
+You need to have maps, like the Trinity Alps Wilderness map produced by Green Trails Maps.
 Note that USGS topo maps can be decades out of date and may show trails that basically no longer exist, and they may not include newer trails.

 Missing Trail Signs